PrivateCaptcha/docs/content/docs/tutorials/local-e2e-test.md

 ### Server-side

-For server-size, we need to add a handler for the form and verify captcha solution.
+For server-side, we need to add a handler for the form and verify captcha solution.

 ### Create a new API key